nbanks062523/data-engineering-101NB/week_1/ep3/README.md

 ```
 git config --global credential.helper store
 ```
+> GitHub will automatically create a corresponding remote branch when push a local one.
+You only need to use `u` the first time you push.
 ### Step 4: Make and Commit Changes in the Files

 - Put whatever you want in the files that were created in the previous step, and save the changes.